awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 **Note**
 Despite very similar spelling, NUL and NULL are not the same\.
 NUL is a UTF\-8 character with codepoint `x000` that is often used to indicate end of record \(EOR\)\.
 NULL is a SQL value that represents an absence of data\.

-,By default, COPY treats a NUL terminator character as an EOR character and terminates the record, which often results in unexpected results or an error\.
+By default, COPY treats a NUL terminator character as an EOR character and terminates the record, which often results in unexpected results or an error\.
 Because there is no single standard method of indicating NULL in text data, the NULL AS COPY command option enables you to specify which character to substitute with NULL when loading the table\.
 In this example, you want COPY to treat the NUL terminator character as a NULL value\.

 **Note**
 The table column that receives the NULL value must be configured as *nullable\.* That is, it must not include the NOT NULL constraint in the CREATE TABLE specification\.